Matthieu-ui/KaomojiBuddy/README.md

 ## Twitter API Setup

-To use with a real Twitter account:
+To use with a real Twitter account (configured for Twitter API v2 free tier):

 1. Create a Twitter Developer Account: [Twitter Developer Portal](https://developer.twitter.com/en/portal/dashboard)
-2. Create a Project and App with Elevated access
+2. Create a Project and App with Basic access (Free tier - 100 posts and 500 writes per month)
 3. Generate API Key, API Secret, Access Token, and Access Token Secret
 4. Add these credentials to your `.env` file:
    ```